Lisvane: Early history

-The Welsh language name Llys-faen means 'Stone Court' (llys – court and faen/maen – stone).
-There have been several alternative spellings in the English language over the centuries such as Lysvayen, Lucyvene, Llisuine, Lyssefayn, Lysfayn, Lucyvine, Lucyvenye, Lucyveny, Leysvayen, Les Ffayne and Lliffeni.
+The Welsh language name Llys-faen means 'Stone Court' (llys – court and maen, mutated to faen – stone).
+There have been several alternative spellings in the English language over the centuries, such as Lysvayen, Lucyvene, Llisuine, Lyssefayn, Lysfayn, Lucyvine, Lucyvenye, Lucyveny, Leysvayen, Les Ffayne and Lliffeni.
 The village probably settled on the present name from around 1630.

-Each early Welsh kingdom was divided into lesser administrative units, cantrefs, which were further subdivided into cymydau (commotes).
+Each early Welsh kingdom was divided into lesser administrative units, cantrefi, which were further subdivided into cymydau (commotes).
 In each commote the royal taxation house was a large building made almost certainly of stone because it had to be permanent, weather proof and thief proof.
-The commote of Cibbwr/Kibbor was on land between Cefn Onn ridge and the coast and most historians agree that Llys-faen was its administrative centre, although Roath has also staked a claim.
+The commote of Cibbwr/Kibbor was on land between Cefn Onn ridge and the coast, and most historians agree that Llys-faen was its administrative centre, although Roath has also staked a claim.
 There is now no indication of the actual whereabouts of the Llys Faen or Stone Court, although various theories have been advanced.

 The earthworks at Graig Llwyn is held to be the oldest artificial feature in Lisvane, proposed by several archaeologists to be the remains of an Iron Age stronghold.
 No definite date or purpose can yet be confirmed for this earthwork.

-At the start of the 13th century the parish lands of Llanishen and Lisvane had been divided into Norman manors that were expected to provide food for the castle garrisoned at Cardiff.
+At the start of the 13th century the parish lands of Llanishen and Lisvane had been divided into Norman manors that were expected to provide food for the castle garrison at Cardiff.
 The southern facing slopes of the ridge above Lisvane with their rich agricultural land soon became the grain growing area for the supplies which were transported to Roath Mill for processing.

 There is a local legend that Oliver Cromwell once stayed at the Black Griffin Inn, prior to the Battle of St Fagans in May 1648 and that the Cromwell family once lived there briefly.
-There is no evidence to support this, though Cromwell must have lodged somewhere, but it is more likely that the Inn's only Cromwellian association is with soldiers of Cromwell's Model army.
+There is no evidence to support this, though Cromwell must have lodged somewhere, but it is more likely that the inn's only Cromwellian association is with soldiers of Cromwell's New Model Army.
 Cromwell was, however, of Welsh ancestry (his real name was Williams) and his great-grandfather came from this area.